mebeZ/4156-Team-Project/README.md

 - `Open` the project with IntelliJ IDE.
 The IDE should be able to detect the Maven configuration file (`pom.xml`) and prompt to configure Maven.

+## API Endpoints
+`/pose-angle`
+- **Method**: GET
+- **Request Body**: name: A string parameter representing the name of the image file.
+- **Expected Response**:
+- Response body is a JSON object containing the image name and the yaw angle.
+  - Response structure:
+  {
+  "name": "name_of_the_image_file",
+  "yawAngle": calculated_yaw_angle
+}
+  - In case of an error (e.g., no faces detected, file not found), the application might log the error and terminate `/eye-color`
+- **Method**: GET
+- **Request Body**: name: A string parameter specifying the name of the image file for eye color prediction.
+- **Expected Response**:
+- Response body is a JSON object containing the person's name and their predicted eye color.
+  - Response structure:
+ {
+  "name": "name_of_the_person",
+  "eyeColor": predicted_eye_color
+}
+  - The service terminates on encountering an error, such as failure in eye detection.